-Desired future condition: All historic, natural history and archaeological objects within the park that represent Florida's cultural periods, significant historic events or persons, or natural history specimens are preserved in good condition in perpetuity, protected from physical threats and interpreted to the public.
+Desired future condition: All collections that represent Florida's cultural periods, significant historic events or persons, or natural history specimens are preserved in good condition in perpetuity, protected from physical threats and interpreted to the public.

 Description: A single, prehistoric artifact is stored onsite.
 The central spire of a univalve mollusk, worked into an apparent pendant, was discovered while repairing a marina seawall by Ranger Toby Brewer in 1989.
 The find was reported and added to the site file of the Hog Island Mound (PI00009), the only site listed for the island in that year.
 Since 1989, two additional prehistoric sites have been recorded on the island.
 A portion of steel rail is believed to have originated at the Scharrer homestead.